 - Preconscious Mind– It includes those thoughts, feelings, actions, and mental activity if attended closely can be brought to the awareness of people

-- Unconscious Mind– It includes those feelings, actions of which people are completely unaware
+- Unconscious Mind– It includes those feelings and actions of which people are completely unaware

 - People usually suppress their sexual desires, aggression and they are concealed from people’s conscious awareness to avoid conflicts